 There are many organizations outside of government that provide civic engagement opportunities for people of all ages, backgrounds and interests, such as advocacy organizations, service learning programs, senior citizen organizations, neighborhood associations, youth groups and issue-specific interest groups.
+Examples include, but aren't limited to: Penfield-Perinton Kiwanis Club, Penfield Rotary, Penfield Public Library Foundation, Color Penfield Green, Friends of Shadow Pines, East Penfield Homeowners Association, and Penfield Symphony Orchestra.

-Many business, community, and government leaders have been involved with volunteer organizations and many continue to dedicate their time, money, and effort with these organizations.
+Many business, community, and government leaders have been involved with volunteer organizations, and many continue to dedicate their time, money, and effort with these organizations.
 The Town recognizes that many of these organizations share common goals with the Town.
 The Town should continue to collaborate with community organizations to identify initiatives and activities that meet identified community needs in Penfield.